How Can I Teach My Dog to Come When Called?

 Benefits of Teaching Come Using a Classical Recall Method

-There are several enormous benefits to using a classical method to teaching your dog to “come” when called.
+There are several enormous benefits to using a classical method of teaching your dog to “come” when called.

 1. Think of this method as the “Teach your Dog to Come For Dummies” approach.
 The reason is you can teach come using this classical method with your eyes closed.
 It takes no talent, no formal training, no special skill and literally nothing other than treats to teach.